Baby-Naps

 Introduction

 Your baby naps for twenty minutes and wakes up grumpy just when you're finally getting into a rhythm.
-Is that typical?
+Is that typical, or are you wondering why my baby won't sleep during the day?

-Both your sanity and your baby's growth depend on your ability to understand how much sleep does a newborn need.
-Nap requirements change rapidly from infancy to toddlerhood, and skipping naps can result in sleepless nights, grumpy wake-ups, and exhausted evenings.
+Both your sanity and your baby's growth depend on understanding how much sleep a newborn needs and baby sleeping solutions.
+Nap requirements and nap duration by age change rapidly from infancy to toddlerhood, and skipping naps can result in sleepless nights, grumpy wake-ups, and exhausted evenings.

-This article will explain the nap routine for newborn, is it normal for newborns to nap all day, how long should infant naps be and how to create a healthy sleep schedule that works for both babies and toddlers.
+This article will explain the nap routine for newborns, whether it is normal for newborns to nap all day, how long should infant naps be and how to create a healthy sleep schedule that works for both babies and toddlers.

 Baby Nap Time Meaning